bundlewrap/bundlewrap/docs/content/guide/migrate_45.md

 sha1 has been replaced by sha256 in the following places:

 -   `content_hash` of `file` items.
 You must update your item definitions.
--   When hashing file contents on the node, `sha256` or `sha256sum` is now used.
+-   When hashing file contents on the node, `sha256` or `sha256sum` (depending on the OS) is now used.
 This program must exist *on the node*.
 -   The `bw hash ...` command will print sha256 hashes now.

 <br>